School of Education & Human Development Strategic Plan 2020-25

 - Number of faculty who apply and qualify for FDL; Research output from faculty who successfully complete FDL

-Strengthen the impact of CEHD scholarship through increased publications and subsequent citations in top-tier journals for our respective disciplines.
+Strengthen the impact of SEHD scholarship through increased publications and subsequent citations in top-tier journals for our respective disciplines.

 - Modify faculty annual evaluation processes to ensure that high impact journals are valued more than lower impact journals and take into account the impact of all faculty scholarship